Handling Issues

 Use includeEntryExports to report unused exports of entry files as well.
 This can be set per workspace.

-For exports on an imported namespace, Knip considers all exports referenced if that namespace is used in certain patterns like destructuring and enumeration.
+For exports on an imported namespace, Knip considers all exports referenced if that namespace is used in certain patterns like enumeration.
 Individual exports are then not reported.

 See namepace imports to see all related patterns.